Custom Made

 Step 6: Setting the Gemstones

 The tourmaline and sapphires are officially set, surrounded by 126 diamonds for good measure.
 There are four princess cuts, eight baguette cuts and 115 round brilliant cuts, with a total weight of 4.91ct.
-Just a little extra sparkle!

 So, how can you wear it?

-4. A brooch on a single strand of pearls
+3. The brooch on a single strand of pearls

 A classic pearl necklace for brunch, an elegant brooch for afternoon tea, and a remarkable Art Deco pendant for dinner – all thanks to a single piece of jewellery.